MicrosoftDocs/fabric-docs/docs/admin/organizational-visuals.md

 As a Fabric administrator for your organization, you can control the type of Power BI visuals that users can access across the organization and limit the actions users can perform.

 To manage Power BI visuals, you must be a Global Administrator in Office 365, or have been assigned the Fabric administrator role.
-For more information about the Fabric administrator role, see [Understanding Power BI administration roles](service-admin-role.md).
+For more information about the Fabric administrator role, see [Understand Microsoft Fabric admin roles](roles.md).

 ## Power BI visuals tenant settings

-To manage the tenant settings for Power BI visuals from the Admin Portal, go to **Tenant settings** and scroll down to **Power BI visuals**.
+To manage the tenant settings for Power BI visuals from the admin portal, go to **Tenant settings** and scroll down to **Power BI visuals**.

 :::image type="content" source="media/organizational-visuals/power-bi-visuals-tenant-settings.png" alt-text="Screenshot of the Power BI visuals tenant settings location.":::